randym32/Anki.Vector.Documentation/documents/software-design/URLs in code.md

-# URLS listed in the code
+# URLs listed in the code
 There are a bunch of URLs in Anki binary files…  these may be part of schemas, random comments, etc.

 ## Servers